 On their last night in Pearl Harbor, they all decide to have dinner together at a restaurant.
 Mathews is bossy, practically pulling Joyce out of her chair while announcing they are going to dance and even telling Carter to order her a steak.
 She refuses to dance, says she does not want a steak, and sits back down.
 But she agrees to his suggestion of lobster and finally agrees to dance with him.
 While discussing the weather in Hawaii, which is always balmy, she says she likes the winter and the snow, which naturally suggest frigidity on her part.
 At first, we think that Mathews is going to try to kiss her, but she moves her head forward and kisses him instead, and then puts her arms around him.
 So, contrary to appearances, she is a sexually aggressive woman.
 Then they return to the table and have their meal.
 When Mathews realizes that Joyce still intends to go to Cairo, he is shocked.
 Presumably, he thought that since they kissed, she was going to give up all this foolishness about a career, marry him, and have babies.
 He leaves in a huff.

 Their plans to go to Cairo, however, are foiled by the occurrence of another incident.
 It seems a tramp steamer has disappeared at sea, and Admiral Norman has rescinded their release so they can investigate to see if there is any connection to the previous one with Mathews’ submarine.
 Fortunately, they find a few survivors.
 In order to get the facts, a doctor examines them.
 After the first survivor tells his story, in which it is clear that the giant octopus attacked the ship, the doctor indicates that he does not believe him, starts humoring him, and tells him in an ominous manner that he is to be taken down the hall to talk to another doctor about what he thinks he has seen.
 The other three survivors are not fools.
-They realize the other doctor is a psychiatrist and that their mate is likely to be diagnosed as mentally ill.
+They realize the other doctor is a psychiatrist and that their mate is likely to be diagnosed as mentally ill and confined to an insane asylum.
 So, they deny having seen anything.
 They are given lie-detector tests, which show that they are lying when they deny having seen anything.
 And then the first survivor recants his story so that he can be released from the infirmary.
 Mathews and the other officers are exasperated and just don’t understand why they can’t get the truth out of these guys.